 The aim of this website is to provide information about Whitefriar Street Church: the history of the church; the various devotional and spiritual aspects, such as shrines and stained glass windows; information about day to day life in the church and parish; but also to facilitate communication with the various offices and facilities associated with Whitefriar Street Church.

-To mark the canonisation of Saint Teresa of Calcutta in the Year of Mercy, a special celebration will take place in Whitefriar Street on Monday, September 26th.
+To mark the conclusion of the Jubilee Year of Mercy, a Triduum will be held in Whitefriar Street Church from Friday 18th - Sunday 20th November 2016.
 For more details, click here.

 St. Valentine, 2016